HOW GENERAL CAN WE START?

 Another question which cannot be answered by the questioner?

-Regardless, these concepts, patterns of endless questioning, can themselves be labeled as easily as spatial conceptions of the infinite.
+Regardless, these patterns of endless questioning can be labeled as easily as spatial conceptions of the infinite.

 We conceptualize the infinite through origin stories, spiritual or scientific.